 - System architecture identified along with the solutions for KI#2 and KI#3.

 Key issue#2 aspect on "Ambient IoT Device subscription management" and key issue#3 aspect on "Ambient IoT service exposure" is considered in this clause.

+In this release, normative work will take place for Topology 1 and no normative work will take place for Topology 2.

 The following aspects common for Topology 1 and Topology 2 are concluded as principles for normative work:

-Editor's note: Final conclusions are assumed to be taken in coordination with RAN WGs.

-1. A new core network function is introduced to support Ambient IoT (e.g. AIoTF) service for both the topology 1 and topology 2.
+1. A new core network function is introduced to support Ambient IoT (e.g. AIOTF) service for both the topology 1 and topology 2.
 The AIoTF performs the following functionality.

 a.
-The AIoTF registers itself in the NRF with its NF profile.

-Editor's note: The details of the NF profile are FFS.
+The AIOTF registers itself in the NRF with its NF profile, this is to enable the discovery of AIOTF instances e.g. by an NEF.
+The NF profile at least includes the AIOTF ID/address, NF type, information used to allow the NEF to discover AIOT instances, e.g. based on the target area information in AF request.
+Other details of the NF profile, if needed, will be completed in normative phase.

 b.
-For topology 1, the AIOTF selects the BS readers or AIOT RAN nodes.
+For topology 1, the AIOTF selects AIOT RAN nodes and optionally a list of the BS readers.
 For topology 2, the AIOTF selects the UE readers (e.g. candidate or final UE readers) and provides the selected UE Reader list to the RAN.

 NOTE 1: Providing the UE Reader list to the RAN only applies to the RRC-based option.

-Editor’s note: Whether and how AIOTF selects BS readers or AIOT RAN nodes in topology 1 needs coordination between SA WG2 and RAN WG(s).
+For topology 1, NGAP is terminated at an AIOT RAN node.
+An AIOT RAN node that supports one or more BS readers, may report its supported BS reader information e.g., BS reader IDs and their corresponding service areas.
+The OAM may configure the AIOTF with BS Reader information including e.g., their corresponding service area when the BS Readers are integrated in the network.

+NOTE 2: Whether RAN3 will specify BS reader information (e.g. BS reader ID, service area) reporting to AIOTF over NGAP depends on RAN3 decision and if so SA2 may include this feature in SA2 specifications.

+NOTE 3: If the request from the AIOTF to the AIOT RAN does not include a BS reader list, then AIOT RAN can use all available BS readers.

+NOTE 4: The BS reader’s service area needs to coordinate with RAN WG(s).

 c.
-The AIoTF receives an AIoT service request from the AF and triggers the BS/UE Readers to perform AIoT service operations towards the AIoT Devices(s).
+The AIOTF receives an AIoT service request from the AF and triggers the BS/UE Readers to perform AIoT service operations towards the AIoT Devices(s).

 d.
-The AIoTF aggregates the service operation results (including the removal of the duplicated devices records) from BS Readers and UE Readers and sends to AF.
+The AIOTF aggregates the service operation results (including the removal of the duplicated devices records) from BS Readers and UE Readers and sends to AF.

 e.
-The AIOTF may provide the following assistance information to RAN/UE Reader:
+The AIOTF may provide the following assistance information to AIoT RAN/UE Reader:

 - AIoT service type (e.g. Inventory, Command);